QuantumDove/QuantumDove/README.md

-# gubbins
+# QuantumDove

-gubbins is a free open-source quantum-mechanics simulator based on the solution of the Schroedinger-Poisson equations.
+QuantumDove is a free open-source quantum-mechanics simulator based on the solution of the Schroedinger-Poisson equations.

 At present, one-dimensional quantum heterostructures can be simulated in a self-consistent as well as a non-selfconsistent manner.
 Future support for two- and three-dimensional heterostructure is planned.

-### What is needed to compile gubbins?
+### What is needed to compile QuantumDove?

 The libraries